-97. Ms. Montour in her answer regarding safe houses in northern communities offered, "what I do know about the north is that special attention needs to be paid to it."
-She described northern shelters as "lucky to be single staffed", and as a result, safe places for women to go in the north is "in a crisis situation."
+97. Ms. Montour in her answer regarding safe houses in northern communities offered, "what shelters as "lucky to be single staffed" 45, and as a result, safe places for women to go in the north is "in a crisis situation."
+46